stefanofa/awesome/README.md

 *   [karpathy/micrograd](https://github.com/karpathy/micrograd) - A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API

+## HTML

+*   [rebane2001/css-clicker](https://github.com/rebane2001/css-clicker) - a pure-CSS idle game where you build your own website

+*   [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
+Community-made and free to use.
+Made with either CSS or Tailwind.

+*   [WICG/import-maps](https://github.com/WICG/import-maps) - Former home of import maps (now merged into HTML)

+*   [yairEO/tagify](https://github.com/yairEO/tagify) - 🔖 lightweight, efficient Tags input component in Vanilla JS / React / Angular / Vue

+*   [microlinkhq/metascraper](https://github.com/microlinkhq/metascraper) - Get unified metadata from websites using Open Graph, Microdata, RDFa, Twitter Cards, JSON-LD, HTML, and more.

+*   [LangbaseInc/langui](https://github.com/LangbaseInc/langui) - UI for your AI.
+Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

+*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## MDX

 *   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.